-- P.4 Pedestrian and vehicle conflict should be minimised with limited vehicle crossings in the public domain. - P.5 New vehicular links within the site should be provided generally as shown in Figure 4.3.4.1.2. - P.6 Encourage and where possible improve pedestrian links as shown in Figures 4.3.4.1.7. - P.7 A Travel Plan must be provided and include: - Targets This typically includes the reduction of single occupant car trips to the site for the journey to work and the reduction of business travel particularly single occupant car trips. - Travel data An initial estimate of the number of trips to the site by mode is required.
+- P.3 The site development must provide secure bicycle parking and links to the existing cycle network. - P.4 Pedestrian and vehicle conflict should be minimised with limited vehicle crossings in the public domain. - P.5 New vehicular links within the site should be provided generally as shown in Figure 4.3.4.1.2. - P.6 Encourage and where possible improve pedestrian links as shown in Figures 4.3.4.1.7. - P.7 A Travel Plan must be provided and include: - Targets This typically includes the reduction of single occupant car trips to the site for the journey to work and the reduction of business travel particularly single occupant car trips. - Travel data An initial estimate of the number of trips to the site by mode is required.
 Travel Plans require an annual travel survey to estimate the change in travel behaviour to and from the site and a review of the measures. - Measures a list of specific tools or actions to achieve the target.